IN THIS MODULE, TRUSTEES WILL EXPLORE:

-- help the board to focus on what is important – student learning;
+- focusing the board on what is important – student achievement and well-being

-- improve decision-making by addressing issues central to authentic governance such as the need to be accountable or to address issues related to equity or safety;
+- improving decision-making by addressing issues central to authentic governance such as the need to be accountable or to address issues related to equity or safety

-- help the board to manage risk by considering the impact of direction to people and organizations;
+- managing risk through considering the impact of direction on people and organizations

-- are compliant with government mandates and requirements; and
+- ensuring compliance with government mandates and requirements

 DIFFERENTIATED ROLES: POLICY COMPLIANCE, POLICY DEVELOPMENT AND ADMINISTRATIVE IMPLEMENTATION

-The board of trustees must be mindful of devoting the greatest time and effort to those policies which are central to the goal of student achievement and well-being, because this is critical to authentic governance.
-Issues that are raised for inclusion in the policy should be consistent with and support the priorities of the school board.
+The board of trustees should be mindful of devoting the greatest time and effort to those policies which are central to promoting student achievement and well-being.
+Issues that are raised for inclusion in a given policy should be consistent with and support the priorities of the board.

 The board of trustees also needs to be clear about its role in developing policy which expresses overall direction and purpose.
-The director of education then develops, implements, and monitors administrative procedures which provide detailed direction to the staff and which must be consistent with board policies.
+The director of education then develops, implements, and monitors administrative procedures which provide detailed direction to the staff and are consistent with board policies.

-The Relationship between Boards and Directors in Policymaking
+The Relationship between Boards of Trustees and Directors in Policymaking